ShabbyX/libpandoc/README.markdown

 In addition, an automatically derived `xml` format is provided for both input and output.

-Note: Some read and write types supported by pandoc striked above are not yet supported by libpandoc.
+Note: Some read and write types supported by Pandoc striked above are not yet supported by libpandoc.

 #### XML Settings